podnov/wire-cucumber/README.md

 Then the request url should have been {string}
 Then the request url of invocation index {int} should have been {string}
 Then the request url of invocation state {string} should have been {string}
-Then the request is verified
+Then the interactions with that wire mock are verified
 ```

 ### Write a scenario